Frequently occurring designation for vineyards in Germany. The name refers to an existing or former ecclesiastical property or a bishopric.

-The name refers to ecclesiastical, prince-bishop and Kurmainz influences as well as the Engelberg monastery enthroned above the village.
-The vineyards, which face south-west to south-south-east with up to 60% slope inclination, comprise 53 hectares of vineyards on red sandstone soils.
+The name refers to ecclesiastical, prince-bishop and electoral-Mainz influences as well as the Engelberg monastery towering over the village.
+The south-west to south-southeast facing vineyards with slopes of up to 60% cover 53 hectares of vines on red sandstone soils.
 They are partly terraced with dry stone walls.
-The main varieties cultivated here are Riesling andPinot Noir (Spätburgunder).
-Shares in the vineyard are, for example, held by the vineyards Fürst Rudolf, Staatlicher Hofkeller Würzburg, Steintal and Wengerter Rainer, for example, have shares in the site.
+Here, mainly the varieties Riesling and Pinot Noir are cultivated.
+The wineries Fürst Rudolf, Staatlicher Hofkeller Würzburg, Steintal and Wengerter Rainer, for example, have shares in the site.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten